ViniciusSimm/diabetes-predict/README.md

 The data was subdivided in train and test and the Linear Regression model was trained and evaluated.
 The first way to measure the score was by using R_2 (coefficient of determination).
 But one of the downsides of this score model is that R_2 does not decrease by the increase of distinct variables.
 A second way to compare models is the mean squared error (MSE).
 This parameter is affected by the number of variables in the model.

+Worth saying that Linear Regression is one of the most simple and easy correlations to be done.

 The results seen were not good enought, so we tried other predictive models.